Pre-travel currency options

 Swoop says

-Argentina currently has a significant black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is an absolute must.
-Most establishments will accept US dollars cash at a much better rate of exchange, saving you anywhere from 20-40% over the official rate of exchange.
-You should still carry a small sum of Argentine Pesos (AR$).
+Argentina currently has a black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is recommended as they are widely accepted in tourist areas.
+This is an accepted way of life here, so don’t worry, you’re not doing anything illegal.
+Most establishments (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a slightly better rate than when using credit cards, but the actual exchange rates will vary greatly.
+You may save anywhere from 5-50% over the official rate of exchange.
+Always ask what the rate of exchange is before purchasing.

 Budgeting